Licensing enforcement officers in Liverpool took action against more than 1,400 taxi and private hire drivers in 2019, council figures show.

 The end-of-year numbers show that offences committed included driving without insurance and charging too much for fares.

 During this period officers prosecuted 56 drivers, many of whom were private hire drivers who agreed to take passengers who had not booked the journey in advance – an offence known as plying for hire.

-of Rodney Street, Birkenhead, was seen agreeing to carry three fans who had not
+Ahmed, of Rodney Street, Birkenhead, was seen agreeing to carry three fans who had not pre-booked the journey.

 Ahmed admitted plying for hire and driving without insurance when facing the city’s magistrates.
 He was ordered to £487 in fines and costs and given six penalty points.
 Operation Topaz and other enforcement initiatives will continue throughout this year.